kevin-george/kevin-george.github.io/index.md

 I use this website to keep a record of ideas I work on.
 I am also an avid outdoorsman, always in search of my next adventure.
-Feel free to check my Travel Diary.
+Feel free to check my travel diary.